Methodology – Hybrid Reasoning Framework

 Interpretive tools – digital or computational methods that support reasoning, comparison, or visualisation

-Interpretive tools can enhance clarity and consistency but do not replace laboratory data or constitute validation on their own.
+Interpretive tools may enhance clarity and consistency but do not replace laboratory data or constitute validation on their own.
+All conclusions remain grounded in independently produced measurement datasets.

 Workflow Stages